harshil21/python-mscl/README.md

 1. Clone the repo and `cd` into it.
 2. Optional: Create a .env file and insert your GITHUB_TOKEN= to make requests to the GitHub API.
-3. Edit & run `uv run main.py` to fetch the latest tagged MSCL releases and extract them.
+3. Edit & run `uv run download_and_extract_assets.py` to fetch the latest tagged MSCL releases and extract them.
-4. Run `uv build`, which will build the source distribution and wheel for your python version and architecture.
+4. Run `uv run run_build.py`, which will build the source distribution and wheel for your python version and architecture.
+The wheels will be placed in the `dist/` directory.

 Notes for me, the maintainer:
+5. Make sure that the constants in `constants.py` are updated, and that the MSCL repo still follows their versioning system.
+If not, update rest of the files accordingly.

-5. Optional: Run `uv publish` to publish the package to PyPI.
-To upload to TestPyPI, uncomment lines in `pyproject.toml`, and run `uv publish --index testpypi dist/*.tar.gz`.
+6. Optional: Run `uv publish` to publish the package to PyPI.
+To upload to TestPyPI, uncomment lines in `pyproject.toml`, and run `uv publish --index testpypi dist/*.whl`.

-6. Optional: To check if the package worked correctly: `uv add --index https://test.pypi.org/simple/ --index-strategy unsafe-best-match python-mscl` in a new uv project directory.
+7. Optional: To check if the package worked correctly: `uv add --index https://test.pypi.org/simple/ --index-strategy unsafe-best-match python-mscl` in a new uv project directory.

 ## Issues: